Dulon18/Node-JS-Tutorial/README.md

   Node.js can collect form data

-  Node.js can add, delete, modify data in your database
+  Node.js can add, delete, and modify data in your database

   ## Why Do We Use NodeJs?